Release Guide

 Active development occurs on the develop branch.
 Once all commits for a new

-minor release have been merged into develop, and the version number and
+minor release have been merged into develop, then a release branch feature/v2_X_0 is created

 Any changes applied to the release branch should also be merged or cherry-picked